zyp001a/ssh_reverse_proxy/README.md

 ```
 this script use -R and -N option of ssh binary, other ssh options are supported.

-Now for C, use this to login A:
+Now for C, use this cmd to login A:
 ```
 ssh -p 9999 A_user@B_ip_address
 ```